🩺 Key Preventive Screenings: How to Protect Your Health for Years to Come

 • Blood Pressure: Check every 2 years if normal; more often if there are deviations.

-• Depression: Assessed during a doctor’s visit.
+• Depression: Screening during a doctor’s visit.

 • Skin: Annual check for suspicious changes.